 Dr. George Markovich is a recognized expert in joint reconstructive surgery emphasizing minimally invasive, tissue preserving techniques.
 His approach to patient care is simple: the most advanced state of the art techniques for the best possible outcomes in a caring environment.
 George Markovich, MD, FACS received his bachelor’s degree from the University of Florida and his medical degree from the University of Miami School of Medicine.
 Graduating with distinction, he was awarded a Health Profession Scholarship. ollowing his medical school training, Dr. Markovich completed a fellowship in orthopaedic biomechanics and advanced rehabilitative research at Massachusetts General Hospital, Harvard Medical School, and the… Read More

-Jim McTague has been the Washington Editor of Barron’s since January, 1994.
-He covers the intersection of Pennsylvania Avenue and Wall Street, the most accident-prone cross-street in the entire world.
-Jim is a credentialed White House correspondent and he frequents Capitol Hill.
+Jim McTague recently retired as the Washington Editor of Barron’s since January, 1994.
+He covered the intersection of Pennsylvania Avenue and Wall Street, the most accident-prone cross-street in the entire world.
+Jim was a credentialed White House correspondent and he frequented Capitol Hill.
 He has been a journalist since 1972—except for a three-year-hiatus when he worked at Merrill Lynch in Harrisburg, Pa. to take advantage of the firm’s storied training program.
 With that financial experience under his belt, Jim covered the Savings and Loan Crisis, in succession, for the Dallas Times-Herald; American Banker Newspaper; and USA Today.
 He is keenly interested in the Rube Goldberg architecture of the U.S. securities markets, which makes them vulnerable… Read More

 Kathleen has been a resident of Collier County for 34 years.
 She grew up in Glen Ridge, New Jersey in a large extended family with three brothers and a sister.
 Kathleen graduated in 1975 from Trinity University, Washington D.C. and in 1978 from Stetson University College of Law, St. Petersburg, Florida where she met her husband, John.
 They were married in September 1979 and moved to Naples… Read More